Behaviors & Safety Measures

 Until further notice, absolutely no guests, except for personal care attendants for students with accommodations, will be permitted in the residence halls at any time.
 Guests are any person who is not assigned to live in the specific residence hall.
 Residents may only congregate or socialize, while maintaining social distancing and face coverings, in the residence halls with students who live in their specific assigned residence hall.
 Students are only permitted to be present in the residence hall to which they are assigned.

 Additionally, students are only permitted to have one other person in their room at any time throughout the semester.
 Apartment style halls may only have 2 additional persons present in the apartment at any time.
-All persons present in any given room must all live in the residence hall.
+All persons present in any given room must all live in the same residence hall.
 Any resident groups outside the residence halls but within the outdoor areas monitored by RLSH must abide by current group-size limits set at the department, university, city, state, or federal level.

-RLSH has eliminated double rooms until further notice due to the danger posed by students sleeping in close proximity to each other.
+RLSH has eliminated double rooms until further notice due to the risk posed by students sleeping in close proximity to each other.
 Due to this restriction, RLSH will also be prohibiting overnight guests in student rooms.

 Students found responsible for violating the guest policy should expect, at minimum, they will lose all visitor (limited to persons who live in the same hall) privileges and will be prohibited from having any other persons in their assigned space for the remainder of the semester.
 Additionally, if it is found that the guest policy is being violated at the same time other RLSH policies are being violated, it is exceedingly likely that the housing contract for the involved residents will be cancelled and they will be expected to vacate university housing.

 The only guest exception is during housing move-in and the planned end of semester closure when students will be permitted to have one guest assist them with the moving process during their move-in timeframe.
-Additional details related to guest presence at the planned end of semester closure will be released during the fall semester and will be dependent on the current status of the health situation.
+Additional details related to guest presence at the planned end of semester closure will be released during the fall semester and will be dependent on the status of the health situation.

 Any student requesting an individual exception to this policy should reach out to us at email@example.com to be directed to the best individual to evaluate your request.